October 11 - October 19

 Main Street, Bridgehampton.
 631-537-0015, hamptonlibrary.org

-Check the library's website for regular weekly programs.
-Straw rockets program for ages 4 and up, tomorrow, 4 p.m. * Movie night for grades six and up with a showing of "Black Panther," tomorrow, 6:30 p.m. * The Great Playdate, with stories, bubbles, and movement for all ages, Saturday, 10 a.m. * Watercolor painting for grades six and up, Tuesday, 3:30-5 p.m. * Advanced paper airplanes for ages 7 to 12, Wednesday, 4 p.m. * Planet sun catcher craft for ages 4 and up, Friday, Sept.
-28, 4 p.m.
+Check the library's website for regular weekly programs. * Puffy ghost craft for ages 4 and up, tomorrow, 4 p.m. * Story time with cookies, Sunday, 2:30 p.m. * Halloween bookmarks for grades six and up, Tuesday, 3:30-5 p.m. * Movie night for grades six and up, with a screening of "Beetlejuice," Friday, Oct.
+19, 6:30 p.m.
 Advance registration required for most programs.

 JOHN JERMAIN MEMORIAL LIBRARY